FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Experiment

 \subsection{Comparison on Model Complexity and Speed}

-In Table~\ref{table:time}, we compare the number of parameters and FLOPs by different SEC and MEF methods, on five multi-exposed images with the resolution of $256\times256$, $512\times512$, or $1024\times1024$.
-We also compare the running time of our FCNet with the other methods on the MEF task, on five multi-exposed images with the resolution of $256\times256$, $512\times512$, or $1024\times1024$.
-The running times of different methods are evaluated on a computer with an Intel i9 10920X CPU and a Titan RTX GPU.
-We observe that our FCNet is faster than MEF-GAN~\cite{xu2020GAnmef} and MEF-Net~\cite{ma2019deep}, but slower than Zero-DCE~\cite{guo2020zero}.
+In Table~\ref{table:time}, we compare the parameters amounts, FLOPs and running time of different methods on the SEC and MEF tasks.
+On both tasks, we provide the results of different methods in correcting images of sizes $256\times256$, $512\times512$, or $1024\times1024$.
+Since MSEC is originally implemented in Matlab, we also provide its running time by using an unofficial PyTorch code\tablefootnote{https://github.com/LZ-CH/Exposure\_Correction-pytorch.}.
+Note that we compute the FLOPs and running time of MEF-GAN for fusing two images since it can only process two images with different exposures.
+The running time of different methods is evaluated on a machine with an Intel i9 10920X CPU and a Titan RTX GPU.
+We observe that our FCNet is faster than the comparison methods, except for Zero-DCE on SEC.
 By employing the LP decomposition, our FCNet assigns minor computational costs on high-resolution top LP levels, and thus its running time is relatively robust to the increasing of image resolutions over the other methods.